Guide48 Hours Christchurch

 11.30am: Exhibits at Christchurch Art Gallery

-Montreal Street, Christchurch Central, Christchurch
+Montreal Street, Christchurch Central City, Christchurch

 While you’re in the area, head just down the road to Christchurch Art Gallery, a place loved by locals and tourists alike.
 Not only does it have a treasure trove of art, but it also boasts a full and impressive events calendar, including artist talks, films, and activities for kids.
 Plus, you can make a pit stop at the ever-changing and eclectic Design Store—the perfect shop to purchase a token from your 48 hour trip.